wiringbits/scala-webapp-template/README.md

 7. Reasonable Continuous-Integration workflows, don't waste time reviewing code format or asking whether tests are passing, Github Actions do this for you.
 8. A simple to follow architecture, including short-guides for doing common tasks.
 9. Deployment scripts to cloud instances, we believe in simplicity and most projects are fine with simple managed servers instead of containers/K8s/etc.
+10. A SQL DSL library for postgres databases created by [Typo](https://oyvindberg.github.io/typo/docs/).
+Just run the `GenerateTypoSQLDSL.scala` file located in the root directory using [scala-cli](https://scala-cli.virtuslab.org/) (running `scala-cli GenerateTypoSQLDSL` in the terminal).

 ## Get started